 - Stop over pretty much anywhere to have a wander around

 If you plan to spend whole day (which is easy!), bring enough food and water with you, there is no services around.

 Watching sunset in Valle de la Luna is popular but worth the crowds.
 Just pick a good spot and enjoy the show.

 LAGUNAS ALTIPLANICAS – HIGHLAND LAKES

-There is multiple salt lakes in the Los Flamencos National Reserve area.
-There is a high chance to see wildlife like rare vicuñas (small cousins of lamas) and flamingoes.
+There is multiple salt lakes in the Los Flamencos National Reserve area. like rare vicuñas (small cousins of lamas) and flamingoes.
 Tours are offered, but once again, a rental car gives certain benefits.
 Laguna Chaxa was our first stop, roughly about 100km drive from San Pedro.
 Watching the flamingoes on a mirrorlike lake which was reflecting the whole landscape was absolutely stunning.
 Make sure your camera/phone has enough space for some serious photoshooting!
 There is multiple small lagoons like this around.